Naomi1122/CASA0016/README.md

 According to statistics, people spend more than 90% of their time indoors.
 Unlike outdoors, there are stations to give out air quality data, we have to measure the air quality indoors by ourselves.
 By knowing the data of the air quality we can then proceed actions to improve the air quality, for example, open the windows and open air humidifier.

 The deterioration of the outdoor environment and the uneven quality of interior decoration especially newlly built ones have brought about more and more serious indoor pollution problems, which have adversely affected the physical and mental health of residential residents, cause diseases such as respiratory diseases.
-Our UCL East site is a good example as it's newly built therefore it's good for monitoring.
+Our UCL East site and my studio is a good example as it's newly built therefore it's good for monitoring.

 ## Aim